pharmbio/sciluigi/README.md

 **Note: this library is still work in progress, but it is fast nearing completion, and right now being put in production (as of August 29, 2015)**

-Scientific Luigi (or SciLuigi, for short) is a light-weight wrapper library around Spotify's [Luigi](http://github.com/spotify/luigi) workflow system that aims to make writing scientific workflows consisting of numerous interdependent commandline applicatoins, more fluent, flexible and modular.
+Scientific Luigi (SciLuigi for short) is a light-weight wrapper library around [Spotify](http://spotify.com)'s [Luigi](http://github.com/spotify/luigi) workflow system that aims to make writing scientific workflows (consisting of numerous interdependent commandline applications) more fluent, flexible and modular.

+While Luigi is a great, fun-to-use, and very flexible library, its default way of defining dependencies, by hard coding them in each task's requires() function, is not optimal for the type of workflows that are common in scientific fields such as bioinformatics, where multiple inputs and outputs, complex dependencies between tools, and the need to quickly try different workflow connectivity (such as plugging in extra filtering steps) in an explorative fashion, is central to the way of working.

-It was designed to solve some very real problem we were facing when trying to use luigi for defining complex workflows for data preprocessing and machine-learning, including cross-validation.
+SciLuigi was designed to solve some very real problem we were facing when trying to use luigi for defining complex workflows for data preprocessing, machine-learning and cross-validation.

 Specifically, SciLuigi provides the following features over vanilla Luigi: